KIT-Workflows/PCU-MOF/README.md

 # PCU-MOF Workflow  [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5888905.svg)](https://doi.org/10.5281/zenodo.5888905)
+If you are using PCU-MOF workflow and/or WaNos available in this repository, developed for the MOF design: *LCmaker, AuToGraFS, GULP, lammps-interface, LAMMPS, Achmol, SuperCeller*, cite us:
+>M. Mostaghimi, C. R. C. Rêgo, R. Haldar, C. Wöll, W. Wenzel, M. Kozlowska, *Automated virtual design of organic semiconductors based on metal-organic frameworks*, **Front.
+Mater.**, under review.

 This repository provides the WaNos used in the PCU-MOF Workflow.
 This workflow is built with the [Simstack](https://www.simstack.de/) framework automates the construction, optimization, and prediction of electronic properties of the PCU topology of metal-organic frameworks.
 The PCU-MOF workflow consists of three central parts: (1) **MOF Builder**, (2) **MOF Optimizer** and (3) **MOF Analyzer**.